Thyroid

 • Iodine deficiency

-Solid or fluid-filled lumps that form within the thyroid gland.
-Most are benign, but some can cause hyperthyroidism or may be cancerous.
+Solid or fluid-filled lumps within the thyroid gland.
+Most nodules are benign, though some may affect hormone production or require further evaluation.

 Causes: